versionpress/versionpress/docs/content/en/03-sync/03-merging.md

-# Merging Sites #
+# Merging Sites

-After you [created a clone](./cloning) of a site and done all the changes and testing there, you **push** those changes back to the original site.
-As part of this push, a **merge** happens that combines the contents of both sites into a single working entity.
+After you [created a clone](./cloning) of a site and tested all the changes, you **push** those changes back to the original site.
+As part of this push, a **merge** happens that combines the contents of both sites back into a single site again.

-VersionPress supports two methods of merging – either from command line using WP-CLI or from the admin pages.
+Thought the actual process is a merging, the command that initiates it is called a `push`.

-## WP-CLI method ##
+## WP-CLI command

 This method merges a clone into the original site from command line using WP-CLI.
 You need to have [WP-CLI installed and working](../feature-focus/wp-cli) on your computer / server.

-Merging is executed from the root of your cloned site like this:
+Merging is started from the root *of the cloned site* (!) using this command:

     wp vp push

-This will apply all changes made in the clone to the original site.
+For the full details of the command options, run:

+    wp help vp push

 ## GUI method ##

-To be implemented
+GUI method will be added in some future update of VersionPress.